 Hi Jae Jung

-Hi Jae Jung is a second year doctoral student in the school psychology program.
+Hi Jae Jung is a fourth year doctoral student in the school psychology program.
 Her research interests include school adjustment for students with SEBD, neurodevelopmental disorders, or learning disorders.
 She is also interested in protective factors–provided at the school or through family-school cooperation–that would support their resilience and school life.

 Dee Snow is the web designer for Project PEAK.
 She graduated with her BS in English Education from Utah State University, after which she taught high school English and ESL.
 She is currently a masters student in Instructional Technology at Lehigh University.
 Contact: email@example.com